 Inheritance and reverse relations¶

 Because multi-table inheritance uses an implicit OneToOneField to link the child and the parent, it’s possible to move from the parent down to the child, as in the above example.
 However, this uses up the name that is the default related_name value for ForeignKey and ManyToManyField relations.
-If you are putting those types of relations on a subclass of another model, you must specify the related_name attribute on each such field.
-If you forget, Django will raise an error when you run check or migrate.
+If you are putting those types of relations on a subclass of the parent model, you must specify the related_name attribute on each such field.
+If you forget, Django will raise a validation error.

 For example, using the above Place class again, let’s create another subclass with a ManyToManyField:

 Reverse query name for 'Supplier.customers' clashes with reverse query name for 'Supplier.place_ptr'.
 HINT: Add or change a related_name argument to the definition for 'Supplier.customers' or 'Supplier.place_ptr'.

 Adding related_name to the customers field as follows would resolve the error: models.ManyToManyField(Place, related_name='provider').

 When using multi-table inheritance, a new database table is created for each subclass of a model.
 This is usually the desired behavior, since the subclass needs a place to store any additional data fields that are not present on the base class.
 Sometimes, however, you only want to change the Python behavior of a model – perhaps to change the default manager, or add a new method.

 This is what proxy model inheritance is for: creating a proxy for the original model.
 You can create, delete and update instances of the proxy model and all the data will be saved as if you were using the original (non-proxied) model.
 The difference is that you can change things like the default model ordering or the default manager in the proxy, without having to alter the original.

 Proxy models are declared like normal models.
 You tell Django that it’s a proxy model by setting the proxy attribute of the Meta class to True.